Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jint/readme.txt

    RELEASE NOTES
    =============
    1. Jint was updated to version 3.0.0 Beta 1715;
-   2. Simplified a handling of JS runtime errors.
+   2. Simplified and improved a handling of JS runtime errors.

    =============
    DOCUMENTATION